pytorch/pytorch/README.md

 ## Releases and Contributing

-PyTorch has 3 releases a year (major releases).
+Typically, PyTorch has three major releases a year.
 Please let us know if you encounter a bug by [filing an issue](https://github.com/pytorch/pytorch/issues).

 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.